 Between these two new databases, more than 12,000 additional records have been added to HSP Encounters, bringing the system-wide record count to over 400,000.

 Access to these databases and to HSP Encounters is available to all on-site researchers at HSP.
-Remote access is available as a benefit of HSP membership.
-Already an HSP member?
+Remote access is available as a benefit to Friends of HSP.
+Already a Friends of HSP member?
 Begin your search here.

 Names featured in the records of the Russian Brotherhood Organization and the Philadelphia public schools have also been added to HSP’s Discover Names Database.
 Freely accessible at discover.hsp.org, the Discover Names Database now features more than 250,000 unique names.
 For genealogists and family historians beginning their research armed only with an ancestor’s name, the Discover Names Database represents an ideal – and free – place to start.